 In Der Fall Ophelia, she describes her own childhood in Eastern Europe: "Ten months a year of never-ending rain, wind, the smell of molasses and factory soot falling on the linens.
 The rest was white summer, powdered-sugar winds and melting road tar."
-And she addresses the hurdles of belonging to a group that speaks a different language: "The teacher just explained that anyone who speaks like my family does is a fascist.”
+And she recounts the obstacles facing a minority who speak a different language: "The teacher just explained that anyone who speaks like my family does is a fascist.”
 Living in the nebulous in-between must have been a difficult burden for a young girl to bear, and shaped Mora, giving her her language.
-Eastern Europe, she has said, is embedded in her instincts.
+Eastern Europe, she says, is embedded in her instincts.

 Mora's characters fail and fail again.
 They are alone and their vain attempts to run from alienation only serve to deepen the divide.
 Mora follows her protagonists on their desperate search for belonging with dazzling imagery and linguistic finesse.
 The struggle runs through her most recent work as well, a story collection entitled Die Liebe unter Aliens (Love among Aliens).
 Mora hinted as her thematic mission in her very first novel, writing: “Panic is not the state of a single person, panic is the state of this world”.
 And the desire to escape this state is equally universal.